 - large stainless steel or heat-proof bowl

-Step 1: Melt the beeswax in a double boiler.
+Step 2: Melt the raw beeswax over medium heat in a double boiler.
 If you don’t have a double boiler you can use a stainless steel bowl set inside a pot of boiling water.

-Step 2: Line your bowl with a tightly woven old t-shirt or pillowcase.
-If desired, you can line the bottom of the bowl with parchment paper so that serves as a “mold” for the wax to harden in.
-Pour the hot wax over the fabric, then gently lift the fabric out of the bowl to remove the propolis and other debris – make sure to hold it over the bowl until it has stopped dripping
+Step 3: Pour the hot wax over the fabric, then gently lift the corners of fabric out of the bowl to remove the propolis and other debris.
+Do not touch the hot wax, and make sure to hold the fabric over the bowl until it has stopped dripping.

-Another option is to pour the melted beeswax into silicone molds after you’ve filtered it.
+Step 4: If you want your beeswax to be divided into equal portions, pour the melted beeswax into silicone molds right after you filter it.
 I used these square molds that say 100% handmade.

 Cleanup Tip: